Learning Blender 3D - basic layout and appearance

 You don't necessarily need to have used Blender before to get the most from the tutorial but it will help if you have.
 Please also note that the following is not meant to be an exhaustive explanation on Blender 3D's extensive features (for which there are many).

-Note to legacy users: the new version of Blender 3D introduces a new User Interface and with it a fundamental reorganisation of most tools and functions you may have been used to, where they are located and how they are accessed.
-The tools themselves remain largely unchanged - except for improvements in functionality - so for long standing Blender users, switching to 2.5 should largely be a matter of simply re-training 'muscle-memory' to the new system.
+Note to legacy users: the new version of Blender 3D introduces a new User Interface and with it a fundamental reorganisation of most tools and functions Users may have been used to, where they are located and how they are accessed - this is true of any version from Blender 2.50 and above relative to 2.49, and again for Blender 2.70 and beyond relative to 2.50 » 2.69.
+The tools themselves remain largely unchanged - except for improvements in functionality - so for long standing Blender users, switching to the latest version should largely be a matter of simply re-training 'muscle-memory' to the new system.